mikepfrank/GLaDOS/src/README.md

 ### 2. Authorization system ([`auth/`](auth "auth/ directory"))

-**[INCOMPLETE]** This package implements a fine-grained permissions system which is used for gating user access to apps, commands, and settings within GLaDOS, so that, for example, there are certain user commands that can only be invoked by the AI (and not by human users), certain system settings that can only be modified by the AI (*e.g.*, its field display preferences), some things that only the system operator is allowed to do (*e.g.*, shut down the whole system for maintenance), and so forth.
+**[INCOMPLETE]** This package will implement a fine-grained permissions system which is used for gating user access to apps, commands, and settings within GLaDOS, so that, for example, there are certain user commands that can only be invoked by the AI (and not by human users), certain system settings that can only be modified by the AI (*e.g.*, its field display preferences), some things that only the system operator is allowed to do (*e.g.*, shut down the whole system for maintenance), and so forth.

 ### 3. Command interface ([`commands/`](commands "commands/ directory"))